 For this optical effect, view this on LCD instead of CRT or plasma.
 If using motion blur reduction (e.g. ULMB, BFI, or interpolation), turn that feature off temporarily for this animation demo.
 Another great TestUFO animation is TestUFO Persistence-of-Vision.

 Warning for flicker-sensitive people: There are other animations further down on this page that utilize flicker to demonstrate scientific principles of display motion blur behaviour.

 Pixel Response: MPRT Not Same as GtG

-These are two very different pixel response measurements.
+These are two very different pixel response measurements, as seen in the GtG versus MPRT FAQ.
 There are many 60Hz displays with <1ms GtG (e.g. OLED) but has 16.7ms MPRT (lots of motion blur).

 GtG is pixel transition time.
 GtG stands for Grey-To-Grey.